Home Overview Spelling Grammar Usage Translate

 The condition, can be stated in a conditional clause (often beginning with “if…”), or the condition

-may be implied or referred by earlier sentences.
+may be implied or referred to by earlier sentences.

 Active form for the main clause: would + verb-root